WeakKnight/weakknight.github.io/src/blogs/helloworld.md

 ## Hello World!
 ### 2019-12-27

-I am Tianyu Li, currently a graphics focus graduate student.
-I will share my experience about graphics and programming topics via this blog website!
-My recent work is mainly about Ray Tracing and NURBS modeling technique.
-Next semester, I plan to implement my own realtime renderer in Rust Programming language, which is going to support physics animation, gpu based ray tracing, and pbr based realtime rendering.
-If you are interested at Rust or graphics topics, you can visit this website on a monthly basis to check my updates.
+I am Tianyu Li, a graphics focus graduate student, who will share his thoughts in graphics and programming topics via this blog website!
+My recent work is mainly about Ray Tracing and NURBS modelling technique.
+Next semester, I plan to implement my own realtime renderer in Rust Programming language, which is going to support physics animation, GPU based ray tracing, and PBR based realtime rendering.
+If you are interested in graphics topics, you can visit this website monthly to check my updates.

-This website was designed to be a website with minimum thirdparty dependency.
-I implemented every details required by a static blog website.
-Because of its staticity, you can not leave a review on this web page, I am glad to build further contacts with you by Email.
-Feel free to contact me!
+This website was designed to be a website with minimum third-party dependency.
+I implemented every detail required by a static blog website.
+Because of its staticity, you can not leave a review on this web page.
+I am glad to build further contacts with you by Email.
+Feel free to get in touch with me!

 <img src="https://github.com/WeakKnight/weakknight.github.io/raw/master/assets/rtanimation.gif" width="100%" alt="Animation"/>
 <img src="https://github.com/WeakKnight/weakknight.github.io/raw/master/assets/pthighssp.png" width="100%" alt="Cornell Box"/>